 Professor Sarah Teichmann, FMedSci FRS

-Sarah Teichmann is one of the co-founders of the Human Cell Atlas, a global initiative bringing together thousands of scientists to ‘create a comprehensive reference map of the types and properties of all human cells, the fundamental unit of life, as a basis for understanding, diagnosing, monitoring and treating health and disease’ (HCA mission statement).
-We study the composition of human tissues in both healthy and disease states using single cell and spatial genomics, often using cutting-edge methods.
+Research Focus: Sarah Teichmann is one of the co-founders of the Human Cell Atlas, a global initiative bringing together thousands of scientists to ‘create a comprehensive reference map of the types and properties of all human cells, the fundamental unit of life, as a basis for understanding, diagnosing, monitoring and treating health and disease’ (HCA mission statement).
+The Teichmann Group studies the composition of human tissues in both healthy and disease states using single cell and spatial genomics, often using cutting-edge methods.
 Many of the group members have a deep interest in immunology, including tissue-resident immune cells and cross tissue studies.
-The group studies the healthy human immune system, how it develops during pregnancy, and how it is modified in disease.
+They study the healthy human immune system, how it develops during pregnancy, and how it is modified in disease.

 The Teichmann Group is also world-leading in computational analysis and method development.
 The majority of their staff are ‘dry-lab’ scientists, working on data analysis, new methods and data portals.